-Farming - In preparations for farming, all habitat will be removed from the unit using a combination of mechanical and chemical methods.
+Farming - In preparation for farming, all habitat will be removed from the unit using a combination of mechanical and chemical methods.
 Many wildlife species, including pollinators, may be negatively affected during this process.
 Mobile wildlife will be displaced to surrounding areas.
-Field prep, planting, weed control and harvesting will generally only cover a few days per month from April through October.
+Field prep, planting, weed control, and harvesting will generally only cover a few days per month from April through October.
 During the remainder of the growing period disturbance will be minimal.
 After harvest, steps can be taken to improve habitat and soil health.
-Leaving residue standing and not tilling it under, or using cover crops can provide food and cover for over-wintering wildlife including soil micro-organisms, it promotes soil health and it ensures important nutrient cycling continues year-round.
+Leaving residue standing and not tilling it under, or using cover crops, can provide food and cover for over-wintering wildlife, including micro-organisms.
+These practices promote soil health and ensure that important nutrient cycling continues year-round.
 It is Service policy that the long-term productivity of the soil will not be jeopardized to meet wildlife objectives (601 FW3, 569 FW1).

-The use of pesticides is a normal practice used during farming.
+The use of pesticides is a normal practice in farming.
 Pesticides can be beneficial in that they remove undesired species from the area.
-They also have negative impacts on non-targeted plants and wildlife species.
+They also have negative impacts on non-target plant and wildlife species.
 To decrease these effects, only EPA registered pesticides that are approved through the Service's Pesticide Use Proposal (PUP) System will be used.
-All pesticide use must follow EPA guidelines and be applied following label guidelines.
-Application of pesticides must follow the Department of Interior's Pesticide Use policy (517 DM 1) and the Service's Integrated Pest Management Policy (569 FW 1).
+All pesticide use must follow EPA guidelines and be applied according to the pesticide label.
+Application of pesticides must follow the Department of the Interior's Pesticide Use policy (517 DM 1) and the Service's Integrated Pest Management Policy (569 FW 1).

-Wildlife observations will decrease initially when the area is prepped for farming, but once crops are in the beginning growing stages and then again after harvest, observations will increase for species such as deer, pheasants and turkey.
+Wildlife observations will decrease initially when the area is prepped for farming, but once crops enter the early growing stages and then again after harvest, observations will increase for species such as deer, pheasants, and turkeys.
 Geese and ducks will use harvested fields for food during the fall and spring migration.
 Certain shorebird species will also use the open temporary wetlands during migration.

-Seed Collection - Harvesting seed will take place over a couple of days up to a week on a single unit per year.
-This activity can take place at any time during the growing season but usually happens in the fall when most seeds have matured.
-When this is the case, nesting activities are completed for the year and most migratory birds have moved south.
-The use of tractors, ATVs, implements, combines and grain cart is expected during this activity.
-The disturbance from this equipment will affect local wildlife that will temporarily be displaced.
+Seed Collection - Harvesting seed will take place over a couple of days or up to a week on a single unit per year.
+This activity can take place at any time during the growing season but usually occurs in the fall when most seeds have matured.
+In this case, nesting activities have finished for the year and most migratory birds have moved south.
+The use of tractors, ATVs, implements, combines, and grain carts are expected to assist in seed collection.
+The disturbance from this equipment will affect local wildlife that will be temporarily displaced.
 This activity will decrease the seed source initially, but it should not have a significant impact on the local plant community.
-The removal of seeds will cause a decrease in available food for certain wildlife species that rely on seeds for a food source.
+The removal of seeds will cause a decrease in available food for certain wildlife species that rely on seeds as a food source.

 Grazing - Grazing by domestic livestock removes and tramples some or much of the standing vegetation from a tract of grassland.
 In general, grazing will decrease vegetative heights and litter depths and affect plant composition.
-The measure of short-term impacts will depend upon the grazing timing (time of year), duration (length of graze), and utilization level (i.e., light, moderate, full, close, or severe).
-Depending on the latter of the three factors, hoof action may help to break up litter thereby increasing the rate of litter decomposition, opening up the ground for natives to express and aiding in nutrient cycling.
-Areas around watering systems, along fence lines and at the location of mineral blocks may experience heavy trampling and compaction resulting in the mortality of perennial vegetation and the establishment of early successional species.
+The measure of short-term impacts will depend upon the grazing timing (time of year), duration (length of graze), and utilization level (i.e., light, moderate, or severe).
+Depending on the utilization level, hoof action may help to break up litter thereby increasing the rate of litter decomposition, opening the ground for natives to express, and aiding in nutrient cycling.
+Areas around watering systems, along fence lines, and at mineral blocks may experience heavy trampling and compaction resulting in the mortality of perennial vegetation and the establishment of early successional species.